How Soon to Expect Results After LiposuctionOctober 14, 2015

-Dr. Donaldson explains to his patients that liposuction results may be witnessed in three stages:
+Liposuction results may be witnessed in three stages:

 - The day of surgery: This is the most dramatic stage, when fat is physically removed from the body.
 Contours are immediately thinner, but swelling and bruising set in quickly and obscure the improvements.

 - Week #1 through week #6: The body clears itself of bruising and swelling as it carries away loose oils, damaged fat cells and debris that was left behind from surgery.
 This comes with a pleasant tightening effect.

 - Month #1 through month #6: Scar tissue organizes within the fatty layers that were liposuctioned, which causes further “shrink-wrapping” and tightening around the underlying muscle and bone.